optimizely/javascript-sdk/.github/issue_template.md

 **`npm` version:**

-Any other relevant tools (like module bundlers, transpilers, etc.):
+Versions of any other relevant tools (like module bundlers, transpilers, etc.):

-## Expected behavior

-What are you doing, and how is it deviating from your expectations?
-If possible, whittle down your issue into a [short, self-contained, correct example](http://sscce.org/).

-## Actual behavior

-Give any sample output or description of what you're observing here.